James O. Gump, PhD

 James O. Gump, PhD, has been a member of the faculty since 1981.
-He currently serves as an associate dean in the College of Arts and Sciences.
+He currently serves as the Honors Program Director.
 In the History Department, Gump offers undergraduate courses on war and peace in the modern world, history of Africa, rise and fall of apartheid, and modern Europe.
 His research focus is comparative, South African, and Native American history, with special interests in ethnic conflict, state-sponsored violence, and transitional justice.

 Ph.D., University of Nebraska, History

 M.A., University of Auckland, New Zealand, History